-Entering 2021 with tight market conditions will provide a buffer if supply levels rise as expected in the housing segments. low interest rates are expected to drive up sales.
-Rising supply levels will somewhat offset the gains, but this segment is expected to remain relatively balanced with modest price arowth.
+Entering 2021 with tight market conditions will provide a buffer if supply levels rise as expected in the housing market.
+Like other segments, low interest rates are expected to drive up sales.
+Rising supply levels will somewhat offset the gains, but this segment is expected to remain relatively balanced with modest price growth.